 Info box

-Good to know: Even for EU, EEA and Swiss nationals, recognition can still be helpful.
-It can be advantageous when applying for a job, when changing jobs or even when negotiating salaries.
+Good to know: even for EU, EEA and Swiss nationals, recognition can still be helpful.
+It can be advantageous when applying for a job, when changing jobs, or even when negotiating salaries.
 The recognition certificate in German allows employers to recognise the skills and knowledge of international qualified professionals immediately.

-Entry to the German Labour Market: Recognition
+Entry to the German labour market: Recognition

 You would like to come to Germany to work and live here but you do not know if you need your professional qualifications to be recognised?
 This graphic explains in what cases you will need a recognition and which proofs you need for it.